15 Best Practices to Write Customer Service Emails

 8. Use proper styling and formatting to make emails easy to read

 Some customer service emails may include more than one question from a customer.
 Clubbing your responses for all of these questions into one long paragraph makes your email clunky and unreadable.
+Consider using the sentence rewriter to simplify and break down your responses.
+This ensures each answer is clear and concise, making it easier for the customer to understand.

 If your email is overwhelming, customers may skip reading the email entirely.
 This can negatively impact customer satisfaction since the email you sent is unhelpful in helping the customer resolve their query.